sueszli/amazeballs/docs/report.md

         - 100,000 samples per category (2.92 GB): doesn't fit in memory for plotting
         - 10,000 samples per category (0.33 GB): inference would take 8 days (339880 items with 2it/s)
         - 1,000 samples per category (0.03 GB): inference would take 19 hours (33994 items with 2it/s)
-        - 100 samples per category (<0.00 GB): inference would take 2 hours (3399 items with 2it/s) — this is what we used
+        - 100 samples per category (<0.00 GB): inference would take 2 hours (3399 items with 2it/s) — this is what we used, it was small enough to push to git (2 MB)
 - lots of languages, so models had to be multilingual
         - some of them were, others weren't